o-murphy/py-ballisticcalc/README.md

 calculator, ported to C#, optimized, fixed and extended with elements described in Litz's "Applied Ballistics" book and from the friendly project of Alexandre Trofimov and then ported to Go.

+Now it's also ported to python3 and expanded to support calculation trajectory by multiple ballistics coefficients and using custom drag data (such as Doppler radar data ©Lapua, etc.)

 The online version of Go documentation is located here: https://godoc.org/github.com/gehtsoft-usa/go_ballisticcalc